aws/aws-cli/README.rst

 The aws-cli package works on Python versions:

--  2.7.x and greater
 -  3.6.x and greater
 -  3.7.x and greater
 -  3.8.x and greater

-On 01/15/2021 deprecation for Python 2.7 was announced and support will be dropped on 07/15/2021.
+On 01/15/2021 deprecation for Python 2.7 was announced and support was dropped on 07/15/2021.
 To avoid disruption, customers using the AWS CLI on Python 2.7 may need to upgrade their version of Python or pin the version of the AWS CLI.
 For more information, see this `blog post <https://aws.amazon.com/blogs/developer/announcing-end-of-support-for-python-2-7-in-aws-sdk-for-python-and-aws-cli-v1/>`__.